Trainings and Training Cooperations

-The education Nature Conservation Operator is an additional qualification to an existing profession.
+The education Nature Conservation Engineer is an additional qualification to an existing profession.
 The education comprises an introductory part (e.g. nature conservation biology, nature conservation law, nature conservation professions), equipment knowledge and technology (e.g. telemetry, drones, geo-information) as well as a practical main part.
 There, central competences are shared and trained in the field.

 For the final thesis, a small practical nature conservation project will be prepared, implemented and documented.

 The education Nature Conservation Engineer is designed by a great number of lecturers.
 These come from different professional backgrounds and working areas.

 For field trips, demonstration projects and final theses, we try to cooperate with companies, planners as well as with public administrations especially with municipalities.